The great az-dyryths sliced through

 “Except for you?”
 Clive asked.

 warriors spared no one, not even our shes, and my fellow younglings.
-I still remember
+I

-was about to cut me down.
+He screamed, and was about to cut me down.
 But the Cid himself halted him,

 and ordered my life to be spared.
-Because I was a feisty youngster mayhap, and he saw
+Because I was a feisty youngster mayhap,

-wing.
+under his wing.
 I grew up in the place of the Cid in Korsar.
 I had never

 seen a city before, and I was awed upon my first arrival in Borak’s homeland.